 Try a deloading phase, and if after a week you observe an increase in performance, then you know that you were in need of it and that it should become a permanent fixture in your schedule.

 Even if you insist that you don’t need a deload week to recover or repair - how about taking some time to focus on technique?
 Dedicating a period of time to get your tekkers nailed at a lower intensity can have massive benefits in the long term.

 We’ve all trained through niggles.
 Some of us have them constantly!
 If we keep going and going, without giving these niggles a chance to repair, they can and will become chronic injuries, and well...injuries really suck!

 Taking a week to zone in on technique, allow repair, and recover from intensive training might seem inconvenient or frustrating at the time, but it’s a whole lot better than having bad injuries later down the line!

-At best you discover that that it’s really beneficial, and contrary to what you thought before it actuallyimproves your performance and ismore valuable than that same week would have been training at high intensity.
+At best you discover that it’s really beneficial and contrary to what you thought before it actuallyimproves your performance and ismore valuable than that same week would have been training at high intensity.

 At worst you discover that it’s not for you and you’ve answered that question and put it to bed.
 Nothing ventured, nothing gained.

 However, if you do schedule a deload - do not treat it as an opportunity to do nothing, eat rubbish and lose sight of your goals.
 The idea is to keep everything else the same as before - nutrition, sleep etc. - but training is at a lower intensity, and with a focus on technique.